karl-kraus/fackel-persons/README.md

 `add_idno.py` writes PMB and FACKEL-Person-URIS into the fackel listperson.xml

-To Be Done: wrap everything in a GitHub-Action which fetches, converts, enriches the Fackel-Persons and pushes the result into the (maybe soon public) https://github.com/karl-kraus/fackel-texte repo
+Everything above is wrapped into GitHub-Action pushing the resulting file into https://github.com/karl-kraus/fackel-texte